Filter Category:

 Application Resources

-Transitioning Service Members: The JROTC Instructor Career Skills Program (CSP) allows eligible personnel to train with host schools prior to retirement or separation.
+The JROTC Instructor Career Skills Program (CSP) allows eligible transitioning service members to train with host schools prior to retirement or separation.
+Participants gain hands-on experience in classroom instruction, mentorship, and leadership development.

 Frequently Asked Questions